At Chanel, Watches And Wonders 2026 Wasn’t About One Headline

 WWG26_218_Booth_Day3.JPG

 Set against last year, the shift is easier to read.
 Watches and Wonders 2025 felt more focused around the matte blue J12, a colourway that stood out because Chanel had taken so long to arrive there in the first place.
-Mannat Arneja, who runs PR for Chanel in India and walked me through this year’s novelties, called 2026 “a new beginning” for the J12, but she also framed it as an extension of last year’s work.
-The blue ceramic, which took five years to develop, has now moved from novelty to permanent collection in 38mm and 33mm.
-Arneja recalled Arnaud Chastaingt’s line that it was “too blue to be black and too black to be blue”, which is exactly the sort of problem Chanel seems to enjoy solving.
+This year, the blue ceramic moves from novelty to permanent collection in 38mm and 33mm, which makes the launch feel less like a one-season experiment and more like a new permanent branch of the J12 story.
+It helps that Chanel’s own description of the colour still does the work: Arnaud Chastaingt—the celebrated Director of Chanel's Watchmaking Creation Studio—has called it “too blue to be black and too black to be blue”, which is exactly the sort of problem Chanel seems to enjoy solving.
+The shade took five years to develop, and in 2026 it feels less like a shock of colour than a considered addition to the house’s ceramic vocabulary.

 The J12 still does most of the heavy lifting because it remains Chanel’s clearest watch icon, but 2026 broadens the family in practical ways.
 The new 28mm is the smallest J12 yet, while a new 42mm pushes in the other direction.
-Arneja said Chanel had wanted to go smaller earlier, and that the push came from years of demand for reduced case sizes across an audience she described as increasingly diverse.
+Chastaingt’s framing is useful here because it keeps the size story from becoming a lazy gender story.
+“Offering the J12 in two distinct sizes is a way to embrace diversity and individuality,” he says.
+“For Chanel, it’s essential to recognise that style is deeply personal—there is no single way to wear a watch.
+By proposing both a larger and a smaller diameter, we give our clients the freedom to choose the piece that resonates most intimately with their own sense of elegance.”
 The decision is less radical than sensible.
 If the J12 is going to remain Chanel’s most dependable watch line, it needs to stretch without losing itself.
-So the 28mm gets quartz, while the 33mm, 38mm and 42mm preserve the self-winding side of the story where relevant.
-It is not ideological.
-It is just good product planning.

 7823476948231MW_Cover_Digital.png

 Some of the better J12 additions are the less fussy ones.
 The Golden Black pair, in 28mm and 42mm, uses yellow-gold-plated indexes against black ceramic with more restraint than the name suggests.
 The returning Superleggera, meanwhile, looks sharper than before, with matte black ceramic, steel, red accents and a red arrow date indicator that gives the watch a bit of snap without turning it into cosplay motorsport.
-Arneja was particularly keen on this one, and she made a fair point about the bracelet finishing, which alternates polished and matte surfaces in a way that only really comes alive in person.
+The alternating polished and matte bracelet finishing is one of those details that only really comes alive in person, and it gives the watch more bite than the press images suggest.
 It is probably one of the more convincing sport-adjacent things Chanel has done in recent years, mostly because it does not try too hard.

 At the higher end, Chanel still seems intent on reminding everyone that the J12 is not just a ceramic cash cow.
 The Coco Game J12s introduce a pixelated Mademoiselle running around the dial on the seconds hand, laser-cut from carbon so the added shape does not throw off the motion.
 The X-Ray Coco Game goes much further, combining sapphire crystal with white gold and the in-house Caliber 3.1, with the sapphire components alone said to require 1,600 hours of machining.
 Then there is the J12 Diamonds Tourbillon Caliber 5, whose radiating baguette-cut diamond layout circles a flying tourbillon and pushes the collection straight back into the house’s preferred territory of highly controlled excess.
 Whether all of this lands equally well is another matter, but the underlying point is clear enough: Chanel is still determined to collapse the old distinction between “fashion watch” and “serious watchmaking” whenever it gets the chance.